Even when following a strict diet and consistent exercise, stubborn fat can be a source of frustration for many individuals.

 - Following up with your treatment provider on any discomfort lasting more than 5 days.

-CoolSculpting is a safe and effective method for permanent fat reduction, with little to no downtime, and suitable for a wide range of individuals.
+CoolSculpting is a safe and effective method for permanent fat loss, with little to no downtime, and suitable for a wide range of individuals.

 That being said, this treatment may not be suitable for everyone.
-It is important to consult with a reputable CoolSculpting clinic for a consultation assessment prior to proceeding with treatment, to ensure you’re a good candidate for the procedure.
+It is important to consult with a reputable CoolSculpting clinic for a consultation assessment prior to proceeding with treatment, to ensure you’re a good candidate for this cosmetic procedure.

 The Right CoolSculpting Candidate